by Dick Brown

 1985 U.S. Women’s Open

 The big question to be answered in the 1985 Women’s Open, the second national championship played on the Upper, was whether or not Nancy Lopez, the best woman golfer of her era and perhaps, one of the most loved in the long history of the game, would, at last, win an Open.
 It turned out that Nancy would not win, but she was one shot behind Kathy Baker and Judy Clark, the leaders, as the fourth round began.
-Nancy three-putted two of the five opening holes, and dropped behind Baker and Clark who were tied for the lead on the 6th hole.
-On the 7th hole Baker took out her three iron and hit her tee shot to 15 feet.
+Nancy three-putted two of the five opening holes, and dropped behind Baker and Clark who were tied for the lead on the sixth hole.
+On the seventh hole Baker took out her 3-iron and hit her tee shot to 15 feet.
 She made birdie, to Clark’s par, and thereafter never surrendered the lead.
 She won by two shots and was the only player to break par.
-She played other brilliant shots as the day progressed, but the decisive stroke of her round, in our view, was her three-iron birdie on the 7th.
+She played other brilliant shots as the day progressed, but the decisive stroke of her round, in our view, was her 3-iron birdie on the seventh.

 1993 U.S. Open

 Lee Janzen pretty much led the 1993 Open from beginning to end.
-However, Payne Stewart was always close and was one stroke down as he and Janzen stood on the 16th tee in the last round.
+However, Payne Stewart was always close and was one stroke down as he and Janzen stood on the No. 16 tee in the last round.
 Janzen’s tee shot on that hole put him 30 feet from the pin into long, tangled rough perhaps a foot from the green, while Stewart was on the green with a possible 40-foot birdie putt.
 Stewart invited Janzen to chip onto the green, and Janzen obliged by producing his historic chip for birdie and a two-shot lead.
 Stewart actually touched the cup with his putt, but it lipped out.
-Janzen’s shot immediately brought to mind Tom Watson’s similar shot, made 11 years earlier on the 17th hole at Pebble Beach.
-Watson, when he saw it on TV said, “actually, very poignantly, it reminded me of what happened to me on the 17th at Pebble Beach.”
+Janzen’s shot immediately brought to mind Tom Watson’s similar shot, made 11 years earlier on No. 17 at Pebble Beach.
+Watson, when he saw it on TV said, “actually, very poignantly, it reminded me of what happened to me on No. 17 at Pebble Beach.”
 Lee Janzen tied the tournament record at 272 and obviously hit many fine golf shots in the 1993 Open.
-One of those, remarked upon by the reporters, was a three iron from an awkward lie on a mound near a fairway bunker on the 11th in the third round, and a putt on the 14th during the fourth round that put him, at last, a shot ahead of Stewart.
-But the key shot of the tournament was the chip on the 16th.
+One of those, remarked upon by the reporters, was a 3-iron from an awkward lie on a mound near a fairway bunker on No. 11 in the third round, and a putt on No. 14 during the fourth round that put him, at last, a shot ahead of Stewart.
+But the key shot of the tournament was the chip on No. 16.

 2000 U.S. Amateur